paradise-fi/divine/doc/manual/overview.md

 program directly, writing throwaway models makes much more sense in a language you understand well and use daily.

-Current versions of DIVINE provide out-of-the box support for the C (C99) and C++ (C++14) programming languages, including their respective standard libraries.
+Current versions of DIVINE provide out-of-the-box support for the C (C99) and C++ (C++14) programming languages, including their respective standard libraries.
 Additional libraries may be rebuilt for use with DIVINE by the user.